laravel/docs/notifications.md

                     ->metadata('comment_id', $this->comment->id);
     }

+If your application is using the Mailgun driver, you may consult Mailgun's documentation for more information on [tags](https://documentation.mailgun.com/en/latest/user_manual.html#tagging-1) and [metadata](https://documentation.mailgun.com/en/latest/user_manual.html#attaching-data-to-messages).
+Likewise, the Postmark documentation may also be consulted for more information on their support for [tags](https://postmarkapp.com/blog/tags-support-for-smtp) and [metadata](https://postmarkapp.com/support/article/1125-custom-metadata-faq).

+If your application is using Amazon SES to send emails, you should use the `metadata` method to attach [SES "tags"](https://docs.aws.amazon.com/ses/latest/APIReference/API_MessageTag.html) to the message.
+Tags and metadata can be added to the `MailMessage` - these are used by your email service for filtering/processing:

 <a name="customizing-the-symfony-message"></a>
 ### Customizing The Symfony Message

-The `withSymfonyMessage` method of the `MailMessage` base class allows you to register a closure which will be invoked with the Symfony Message instance before sending the message.
+The `withSymfonyMessage` method of the `MailMessage` class allows you to register a closure which will be invoked with the Symfony Message instance before sending the message.
 This gives you an opportunity to deeply customize the message before it is delivered:

     use Symfony\Component\Mime\Email;